 ii.
 He who comes against him shall do according to his own will… with destruction in his power: The Jewish people of the Glorious Land initially welcomed Antiochus III as a liberator from Egyptian rule.
 Their decision to support Antiochus III proved unwise when he turned destruction upon the Glorious Land and its people.

-7. (17) The king of the South will give his daughter to the king of the North.
+7. (17) The king of the South receives an ally from the king of the North.

 He shall also set his face to enter with the strength of his whole kingdom, and upright ones with him; thus shall he do.
 And he shall give him the daughter of women to destroy it; but she shall not stand with him, or be for him.